Yes, it’s true – Pilates helps you lose weight!

 Taking regular Pilates classes will help you lose weight, but why?
 After all, we are told that medium intensity ‘fat burning’ exercises such as jogging or cycling are the best for weight loss.
 Here are my seven reasons why Pilates could be the exercise class you are looking for to finally shed those pounds!

 1. People stick with Pilates

-In my experience of over 25 years teaching just about every form of exercise class there is, Pilates is the one that people stick with the longest.
+In my 27 years experience teaching just about every form of exercise class there is, Pilates is the one that people stick with the longest.
 That means it is very enjoyable.
 And that’s my first reason: the exercise class that is most helpful for weight loss is the one you stick with – and people stick with Pilates!

 2. Pilates helps you keep exercising

 Pilates can reduce back, sciatic and other pain, removing barriers to exercise.
 If you are injured or in pain, you are very unlikely to be able to continue exercising.
 Not only does that mean you will burn far fewer calories, but being inactive and in discomfort makes resisting unhealthy food much more difficult.
 Many repetitive forms of exercise, especially running, can lead directly to injury.
 Pilates, on the other hand, helps prevent injury, keeping you exercising and burning those calories.